 DAY 1: Arrive in Cusco and transfer to hotel.
 Town tour.

-DAY 8: Full day with private guide in Machu Picchu, PM luxury train & bus return to Cusco.
+DAY 5: Visit Machu Picchu early in the morning.
+Full day with private guide in Machu Picchu, PM luxury train & bus return to Cusco.

 Note : Flights for Lima to Cusco can be booked through us.
 Price depends on how in advance you book and if there are school holidays or not.
 However as a guide prices are between $600 and $700 return.